-Mindfulness is a bit like being given the instruction manual to ourselves; providing us with a plain, understandable description that is unique to each of us.
-In the workplace it can help with presence, clarity of thinking and decision making, improve our focus, act to lighten the load that so many of us feel at work, and improve the way we work and communicate in teams.
-Together, these add up to improve performance, resilience, wellbeing and skills like communication.
+Mindfulness is a bit like being given the instruction manual to ourselves; providing a plain, understandable description that is unique to each of us.
+In the workplace, it can help with presence, clarity of thinking, and decision making, improve our focus, act to lighten the load that so many of us feel at work, and improve the way we work and communicate in teams.
+Together, these add up to improve performance, resilience, wellbeing, and skills like communication and emotional intelligence.

 We ran a mindfulness course at two of our sites, and the feedback was extremely positive about the course, with exceptional feedback about Mark who lead it.
 We’ve since run the course at a third site, with similar positive results, and would happily recommend it to others.